-Solutions – that helped but didn’t resolve
+Solutions that helped but didn’t resolve

-- Database Housekeeping – manually deleted thousands of post revisions and a lot of orphaned database tables and data – here’s some handy SQL queries for cleanup.
+- Database Housekeeping – manually deleted thousands of WordPress post revisions and a lot of orphaned database tables and data – here’s some handy SQL queries for cleanup.
 Ran optimization and tune up plugins.
 The database dropped from 35megs to 12megs.
-Ten years of WordPress plugin cruft and changing all settings 2.5 millions times may do that.
+Ten years of WordPress plugin cruft and changing various settings 2.5 millions times may do that.

 - Plugins – Deactivating caching and other suspect plug-ins that may perform resource intensive tasks.

-- Hope – rarely do I give up on thee but why not try learning about adding a CPU, mouse clicks can be tricky.
+- Hope – rarely do I give up on thee but why not try learning about… adding a CPU, mouse clicks can be tricky!

 - This after years on a single $5 monthly plan, then the $10 plan – now paying $15.
 Hmm… evil plan by Digital Ocean or just WordPress getting phat with age?